csy0522/T-Rex-Run/README.md

 ```
 - The following is the trained agent/Dino jumping over cactuses:

 ![Dino Run~!](/data/Dino_Run.gif)

-- The blue line is the actual stock price, and the red line is the prediction. <br/>
+- Due to the size issue, I've only included 15 seconds to this gif. <br/>
-- For more detail, please read the descriptions on top of each function, and run **main.py**.
-Make sure to run it from an ide that's able to show graphs.
-The output will show more deails, including accuracy, loss, and more graphs.<br/>
+- Some of you may have already noticed that there is a bug in this automated agent - the Dino still jumps when there is no cactus in front of it.
+If you remember how the game is started, this is due to the 5-8 seconds blank state when starting the game.
+While training, the agent's reward increases even though it jumps in an empty space, and thus it is trained to jump in an empty space as well ;;;<br/>
-- I also added a **ipynb** file for the main functionin in the **src** directory if you want to run it using [Jupyter Notebook](https://jupyter.org/)
+- I also added a **ipynb** file in the **src** directory if you want to run it using [Jupyter Notebook](https://jupyter.org/)

 ## Deployment